CAUSE #1: Modern farming

 In the case of wind-pollinated plants such as corn and cereals, the missing fauna is not a problem, since these plants are self-pollinating.
 They do not require the help of pollinators for their reproduction.

 However, for insect-pollinated plants, such as a lot of fruits, nuts and vegetables, the fauna (the insects) plays a big role in reproduction and fruit forming.
 The pollinators these plants rely on for pollination are completely missing.
-To give an example, almonds and apples cannot develop from almond or apple flowers if there is no bee involved that carries out the pollination service.
+To give an example, almonds and apples cannot develop or develop only poorly if there is no insect involved that carries out the pollination service.

 To sum it up: Insect-pollinated monocultures require hundreds of thousands of bees to ensure a productive harvest.